 2008 Newly elected President Asif Ali Zardari and Prime Minister Yusuf Raza Gilani advocated a new approach to dealing with the insurgency.
 Peace talks between all levels of government and militants were proposed, but never materialized as violence continued.
 Late in the year, the Pakistani government sought to root out insurgents and solidify control in the Northwest Frontier Province.
 Operations against militants in the region displaced thousands; estimates put the civilian death toll in the hundreds and the insurgent death toll in the thousands.
 U.S. drone attacks escalated late in the year.
 Both the United States and the United Kingdom pledged to increase anti-insurgency measures and bolster democratic institutions by funding multimillion-dollar projects in the tribal regions.

-2007 Fighting continued throughout various areas of the country while violence intensified between government security forces and foreign militants in North and South Waziristan.
-More than 1,300 deaths were reported due to violence, including some 250 which occurred as the result of suicide bombings.
-President Pervez Musharraf suspended the constitution from the in November, sparking an international outcry and resulting in Pakistan’s suspension from the Commonwealth.
-Former prime minister Benazir Bhutto returned from exile and was assassinated on Dec.
-27, postponing elections until February 2008.
+2007 Fighting continued throughout the country, while violence intensified between government security forces and foreign militants in North and South Waziristan.
+More than 1,300 conflict deaths were reported, including 250 from suicide bombings.
+President Pervez Musharraf suspended the constitution in November, sparking an international outcry and Pakistan’s suspension from the Commonwealth.
+Former Prime Minister Benazir Bhutto returned from exile in a bid to return to power and was assassinated on December 27; elections were postponed until February 2008.

 2005 Sectarian violence across Pakistan and military operations in northeastern Pakistan continued.
 In October, a major earthquake in northern Pakistan killed 55,000 people.